 Sir Alan Duncan was formerly the UK's Foreign Minister responsible for Europe and the Americas, and until November 2019 was the Member of Parliament for Rutland Melton.
 He is regarded as one of the most connected and informed experts on the Middle East.

 "One of UK politics' most forthright personalities"Add to my shortlist

-As Boris Johnson's deputy in the Foreign Office, Sir Duncan sat at the very midst of everything in government that took place between the EU referendum and the UK's eventual exit from the EU.
+As Boris Johnson's deputy in the Foreign Office, Sir Alan sat at the very midst of everything in government that took place between the EU referendum and the UK's eventual exit from the EU.
 For the past thirty years, he has been at the centre of British political life.
 He has been at the heart of every Conservative Party leadership race since John Major in 1990, spearheading William Hague's 1997 Conservative leadership campaign, and holding positions such as Shadow Secretary of State for Trade and Industry, and Shadow Minister for Justice.
 In David Cameron's government, he held the role of Minister of State for International Development (2010-2014).
 He then went on to become the government's Special Envoy to Yemen (2014- 2016), before concluding his parliamentary career as Minister of State for Europe and the Americas.

 WHAT he OFFERS YOU

 Sir Alan Duncan is in that rare category of people who have combined a political career at the heart of government with real world experience of business.
 He delivers illuminating opinions that provoke debate and consideration with an accent on the future.

 There aren't any reviews for this speaker, be the first to leave a review.Leave a review